 - arrangements.
 The Admission Authority must in consult on the admission arrangements every 7 years where no changes have been made during that period. - 18.3 Once determined, the School's admission arrangements for that intake must be published and a copy provided to the Local Authority.
 Determined admission arrangements cannot be varied except in very limited circumstances to correct a mistake or give effect to a decision of a Schools Adjudicator.
-Any other variations will require Secretary of State consent, which will only be granted where there has been a 'major change in circumstances'. - 18.4 The admission arrangements for the September 2025 intake were determined by the Trust Board at their meeting on 7th February 2024.
+Any other variations will require Secretary of State consent, which will only be granted where there has been a 'major change in circumstances'. - 18.4 The admission arrangements for the September 2026 intake were determined by the Trust Board on 24th March 2024.
 The admission arrangements will be reviewed again early in the Autumn term for the next intake.